Want to stay ahead of the crowd on schools news? Like to know what the education secretary is planning, or which school just got the best Ofsted ever?

 If so, Schools Week is for you.
 (And anyone else like you!)

-For £50 a year, subscribers to Schools Week receive a printed newspaper every Friday during term-time (37 edition per annum), and an emailed PDF digital edition on Thursday evening.
+For £40 a year, subscribers to Schools Week receive an emailed PDF digital edition on Thursday evening during term-time (37 edition per annum).

 Advertising with us:

-Our specialist readership means your print and online adverts will be seen by the decision-makers in the world of education.
+Our specialist readership means your online adverts will be seen by the decision-makers in the world of education.

 Schools Week offers cost-effective approaches through tailor-made campaigns and solutions that work in line with your budget and exposure timeline.